Philippine twenty-peso note: Independence

-English series (1951–1971)
+English series (1951–1974)

 The obverse features the portraits of Andrés Bonifacio and Emilio Jacinto, two important figures of the Katipunan movement during the Philippine Revolution.
 The reverse features the Kartilya ng Katipunan, and the Cry of Balintawak Monument.

-Pilipino series (1969–1973)
+Pilipino series (1969–1974)

 In 1967, Manuel L. Quezon replaced the portraits of Bonifacio and Jacinto.
 The note is now predominantly orange in color.
 On the reverse, it now features the Malacañan Palace.
 The design of the obverse was later revised, the font for the text Republika ng Pilipinas and Dalawampung Piso was changed, and the color of the portrait of Quezon was changed from brown to orange and geometric lines were added on the sides and the watermark area of the note.
 This design was later used when the Ang Bagong Lipunan series was released in 1973.

-Ang Bagong Lipunan series (1973–1985)
+Ang Bagong Lipunan series (1973–1996)

 In 1973, the "Ang Bagong Lipunan" text was added and was overprinted on the watermark area.

-New Design series (1986–2012)
+New Design series (1986–2018)

-In 1986, the note was completely redesigned and new elements regarding Quezon's accomplishments were added on the right side, namely the establishment of Tagalog as the Philippine national language (Wikang Pambansa), the coat-of-arms of the Commonwealth and the approval of the 1935 Constitution (Saligang Batas 1935).
+In January 1986, a month before the People Power Revolution, the note was completely redesigned and new elements regarding Quezon's accomplishments were added on the right side, namely the establishment of Tagalog as the Philippine national language (Wikang Pambansa), the coat-of-arms of the Commonwealth and the approval of the 1935 Constitution (Saligang Batas 1935).
 The Malacañang Palace picture at the reverse was updated to reflect the renovations to the building itself.
-It was released on March 3, 1986, months after the People Power Revolution.
-Despite being released after People Power, the first 34 million banknotes have the signature of President Ferdinand Marcos.
 The banknote was designed by Angel Cacnio.

 After the creation of the Bangko Sentral ng Pilipinas in 1993, its new logo was incorporated on all the New Design series bills.

 In 1998, the year of printing was added at the bottom of the denomination value located at the upper left corner of the obverse.
 The names of the signatories on the bills were later added starting with banknotes featuring the signature of President Joseph Estrada.